cdikibo/mini-hackathon/README.md

 Visit us at http://www.minihackathon.net

-This event will take place on Saurday, Nov.
+This event will take place on Saturday, Nov.
 4, 2017.
 Join us from 9am-9pm for an awesome day of hacking, learning, and winning prizes.
 Registration is free, but space is limited, so check out the site for more details!